AmplifiedHuman/mysai-website/src/pages/index.md

        under our umbrella organisation, establishing a safe space which

        students can provide mutual support and seek help in times of need.
-description: The Malaysian Student Association of Ireland (MYSAI) a national student organisation based in Ireland set up to provide welfare for the Malaysian student community.
+description: The Malaysian Student Asociation of Ireland (MYSAI) a national student organisation based in Ireland set up to provide welfare for the Malaysian student community.
-main-image: "/content/images/mysai_cover.jpg"
+main_image: /img/mysai_cover.jpg

 ---